jasiatico/StarCCM-SLURM-Submission/README.md

 This project is currently a work in progress.

 This design manager submission is a "General Job Submission" as per the Star-CCM+ manual.
-If you would like to use a pre-allocation job submission visit: <insert REPO>
+If you would like to use a pre-allocation job submission visit: "REPO Work in Progress"

 The current version supported is V18.02.2018-R8, although other versions may work.
 This submission